 No. The Airflo 24 will stop once full pressure is realized.

 The lifting cushions can be used on any type of surface but do look out for broken glass or sharp stones which could puncture the cushions.
 We advise putting a small tarpaulin or mat underneath the lifting cushion in these circumstances.

 The incidences of puncture are rare.
 If a puncture does occur, then only the section of cushion with the damage would be affected – the remaining three will still operate.
 The lifting cushion will not burst like a balloon and there is no risk of injury to the patient from a rapid descent.
 If the puncture is small, then the cushion would still work though there would be an audible leak.
 Punctures cannot be repaired due to the pressure and load and damaged units have to be replaced.

-The maximum temperature is 95F (35C) and lowest 41F (5C).
+The optimal temperature to reach the maximum number of lifts is between 95F (35C) and 41F (5C).

 The lifting cushions should be cleaned when inflated.
 Sponge clean with a detergent solution and dry thoroughly before storing in a dry place.
 The lifting cushions are ultrasonically welded so there is no stitching or gaps when germs can collect.
 To disinfect use a disinfecting solution or alcohol impregnated wipe.